Japanese mobile phone culture

 In Japan, mobile phones became ubiquitous years before the phenomenon spread worldwide.
-In Japanese, mobile phones are called keitai denwa (携帯電話), literally "portable telephones," and are often known simply as keitai (携帯).
+In Japanese, mobile phones are called keitai denwa (携帯電話), literally "portable telephones", and are often known simply as keitai (携帯).

 A majority of the Japanese population own cellular phones, most of which are equipped with enhancements such as video and camera capabilities.
 As of 2018, 65% of the population owned such devices.
-This pervasiveness and the particularities of their usage has led to the development of a mobile phone culture, or "keitai culture," which especially in the early stages of mobile phone adoption was distinct from the rest of the world.
+This pervasiveness and the particularities of their usage has led to the development of a mobile phone culture, or "keitai culture", which especially in the early stages of mobile phone adoption was distinct from the rest of the world.

 Features

 Japan was a leader in mobile phone technology.
 The first commercial camera phone was the Kyocera Visual Phone VP-210, released in Japan in May 1999.
 The first mass-market camera phone was the J-SH04, a Sharp J-Phone model sold in Japan in November 2000.
 It could instantly transmit pictures via cell phone telecommunication.
 The J-Phone (Stylized as 写メール, which stands for Photo-Mail) model not only included a camera, but also the function to send photographs via messaging or e-mail, which made the phone extremely popular at the time.
 Technologies like 3G mobile broadband were common in Japan before any other country.

-Some of the main features of a mobile in Japan are:
+Some of the main features of a mobile phone in Japan are: